pander92/TTRPGScheduler/README.md

 The player response table now is delete on cascade if either sessions or players are deleted-as those responses are not needed if the player is no longer part of the group or if a session is cancelled.

+Currently only specific endpoints are working.
+The full application will take many more endpoints.

 ######################### Working Endpoints #########################

 /api/PlayerAttendance: